auxsophia/auxsophia.github.io/_pages/philosophy/postGlobalWarming.md

 "By our estimations, FarmBot Express can grow all of the veggies needed by one person, continuously, for less cost after 2 years than shopping at the average US grocery store.
 Meanwhile, Express XL can serve a family of four with an ROI period of just 1 year."

 [Yields](https://farm.bot/pages/yield)

+---

+From a guy on the Facebook Deep Adaptation Forum:

+Dan Matulich
+If you're not researching how to provide all of those things for yourself without fossil fuels, you're doing it wrong.

+It doesn't take long.

+Food:
+- Hugelkultur
+- Aquaponics
+- Permaculture
+- Korean natural farming

+Shelter:
+- Earthbag
+- Cob
+- Straw bale
+- Aircrete
+- Rammed Earth

+Power:
+- Vortex generators
+- Solar
+- DIY Rocket heater system
+- Geothermal

+-

+What about water, man?!
+I guess there's those water filters that collect water vapor.
+There's likely to be more water vapor as our planet heats up.

+---